NIRSpec MOS Recommended Strategies

 Dithering strategies

-Dither and Nod options for MOS spectroscopy are described in NIRSpec MOS Dither and Nod Patterns.
+All of these capabilities are described in the NIRSpec MPT - Planner article.
+Dither and Nod options for MOS spectroscopy are also described in NIRSpec MOS Dither and Nod Patterns.

-It is important to note that optical distortions cause individual sources to be offset by slightly differing amounts, especially when dithering over large distances (>~ 10").
-However, MPT will calculate the individual positions of the sources after a specified dither taking these distortions into account, and will create a new MSA Configuration in order to observe all the Primary sources at the new offset position.
-As a result, individual sources may be dithered by a slightly smaller or larger distance than specified, thereby assuring that sources line up with their respective shutters.
+It is important to note that optical distortions cause individual sources to be offset by slightly differing amounts at different pointings, especially when dithering over large distances (>~ 10").
+However, if Fixed Dithers are used, MPT will calculate the individual positions of the sources after a specified dither taking these distortions into account, and will create a new MSA Configuration in order to observe all the Primary sources at the new offset position.
+As a result, individual sources may be dithered by a slightly smaller or larger distance than specified, thereby assuring that sources line up with their respective shutters at each pointing.
 This approach helps to increase the multiplexing of the MSA when dithers are used.
+MPT additionally optimizes the pointing and source selection, planning around known failed shutters.

 Bridging the detector gap

 A dither of ~20" (80 shutters) or larger in dispersion (2 or more exposures) will provide enough separation to bridge the detector gap, so that combining spectra from the 2 dither positions will fill the wavelength gaps.
-This can be done in a few different ways: (1) Specifying a fixed dither of 80 shutters in the dispersion direction in the MPT Planner, (2) Specifying a plan in MPT using the No Gaps checkbox in the MPT Planner, or (3) Specifying a dispersion offset directly in the Configurations/Pointings table in the observation template.
+This can be done in several different ways: (1) Specifying a fixed dither of 80 shutters in the dispersion direction in the MPT Planner, (2) Specifying a dispersion offset directly in the Configurations/Pointings table in the observation template, and (3) Specifying a plan in MPT using the No Gaps checkbox in the MPT Planner.
+The last option is the recommended one since MPT will also check for failed shutters as it plans pointings and creates MSA configurations for successful sources.

 Sub-shutter dithers